Robbie O'Connell

-Robbie O'Connell (born 28 December 1950) is an Irish singer songwriter who performs solo, as well as with The Green Fields of America.
+Robert 'Robbie' O'Connell (born 28 December 1950) is an Irish singer songwriter who performs solo, as well as with The Green Fields of America.
 He also appears with Dónal Clancy (cousin), Dan Milner, and fiddler Rose Clancy.
 O'Connell has also toured and recorded with The Clancy Brothers, being their nephew.
 For over 20 years, he has conducted small cultural tours to Ireland with Celtica Music & Tours and, for more than ten years, WGBH Learning Tours.
 Married with four grown children, he now spends his time between Bristol, Rhode Island and Waterford.

 Early life

 Robbie O'Connell was born in 1950 in St. John's Parish, Waterford, Ireland, to Seán and Cáit (née Clancy) O'Connell.
 His early years were spent on the Cork Road, Waterford.
 When he was 7, his family moved to his mother's home town of Carrick-on-Suir where they established a guesthouse, Mount Richard.
-When Cáit's brother Bobby returned from New York in the mid 1950s, he suggested that they should convert the cellar to a folk music venue where they could hold ballad and music sessions.
-Very soon, Mount Richard — and later, Tinvane Hotel — became a thriving venue that hosted the likes of Seamus Ennis, Dolly MacMahon, Leo Rowsome, Jean Ritchie and others.
+When Cáit's brother Bobby returned from New York in the mid-1950s, he suggested that they should convert the cellar to a folk music venue where they could hold ballad and music sessions.
+Very soon, Mount Richard – and later, Tinvane Hotel – became a thriving venue that hosted the likes of Seamus Ennis, Dolly MacMahon, Leo Rowsome, Jean Ritchie and others.
 It was in this atmosphere that Robbie and his sister Alice began to play (guitar) and sing folk and traditional music.
 They formed a group called The Rotary Folk with Sean Rattigan and Noel Carroll, which went on to win the Kilkenny Beer Festival in the late 1960s.

 During his years at University College Dublin, he traveled to the United States during the summer to perform on the Irish music circuit.
 In 1972, he met singer Roxanne Vigeant.
 They performed together as "Robbie & Roxanne" and then as "The Munster Cloak" with bassist Tony Riordan.
 They were married in 1974, settling in Acton, Massachusetts.
 They moved to Ireland in 1976 following the death of his mother in a car accident in Wexford.
 Robbie formed The Bread & Beer Band with friends Tommy Keane, Paul Grant and Martin Murray.
 Two of their four children were born during this time.
 The ballad sessions continued at Tinvane Hotel with frequent appearances by Dermot Morgan (Father Ted), Paddy Glackin, Colum and Tommy Sands, and piper Tommy Kearney.